 Sudan Conflict

-Conflict broke out in Sudan in April 2023 and has seen intense fighting, including in the capital, Khartoum and the northern Darfur region.
+Conflict broke out in Sudan in April 2023 and has seen intense fighting, including in the capital, Khartoum and the Darfur region.

 Our members are responding inside Sudan across White and Blue Nile, Darfur, Kordofan, Khartoum, and Al Jazirah.
 In neighbouring countries, members are responding across the borders in Chad, Ethiopia, South Sudan, and Central African Republic, supporting refugees and returnees to these countries.
 Response priorities include food security, protection, health, nutrition, shelter, and WASH.